All Episodes

 I just learned about it this morning.

-Um this guy, this this player for the Browns watches all this, and he just gets we just did he thinks of white cops.
+Well, anyway, so this guy, this player for the Browns, watches all this and he just gets, we just, he thinks they're white cops.

-So finds this drawing of an ISIS-like beheading of a uniformed police officer, posts it on Instagram, thinks he's cool.
+So, finds this drawing of an ISIS-like beheading of a uniformed police officer, posts it on Instagram, thinks he's cool, thinks he's hip.

 Hey, he's just doing what he felt like doing after reading about and watching what happened and the way it was covered.